jimratliff/GenoMac-user/README.md

 - Applications
   - Firefox can’t be configured via scripts.
 Its settings must be implemented manually.
   - Brave Browser can’t be significantly configured via scripts.
 Its settings must be implemented manually.

+## Known issues
+- Matrix screensaver and hot-corner activation of screen saver
+  - What works:
+    - Matrix screensaver works when triggered by the passage of time
+    - Bottom-right hot corner triggers the screen saver when the selected screen saver is one of the built-in choices
+  - What doesn’t work:
+    - When the selected screen saver is Matrix, the bottom-right hot corner (a) darkens the screen but (b) does not run the Matrix screen saver.

 ## Appendix: Determining the `defaults write` commands that correspond to desired changes in settings
 The following addresses how to figure out what `defaults write` commands to add to the scripts in this repository (i.e., the ones reached via `make initial_prefs`) that correspond to changes in user-scoped settings.